helium/HIP/0051-helium-dao.md

 WNP occur at some base layer chain, while the economic and governance layer for that WNP is separated from the native token of the overall Helium Network

-1. *Scalability -* Each WNP has the ability to run its own code for WNP specific items
+1. *Scalability:* Each WNP has the ability to run its own code for WNP specific items
-2. *Native Tokens Provide Separation of Governance Each WNP effectively governs its Proof-of-Coverage rules, data pricing, and rewards distribution mechanisms.
+2. *Native Tokens:* Provide Separation of Governance Each WNP effectively governs its Proof-of-Coverage rules, data pricing, and rewards distribution mechanisms.
 This structure provides significantly more self-sovereignty over the structure and direction of the WNP.*
-3. *Composability Implies Utility -* If the overall Helium DAO base-chain is able to support smart contracts, it is possible to imagine a variety of novel use cases for HNT as well as each of the WNT tokens.
+3. *Composability Implies Utility:*  If the overall Helium DAO base-chain is able to support smart contracts, it is possible to imagine a variety of novel use cases for HNT as well as each of the WNT tokens.
 Some examples here are signaling strategies (yield aggregator DAOs that take HNT from passive